ericrini/ArchPoetry/README.md

+# ArchPoetry
+This is a code sample for Arch Insurance.
+This [PDF](./docs/definition.pdf) goes over the specific details of the problem.

 ## 1. Create a class diagram which can be used to describe all the different elements of the grammatical rules and their relationships.

 Effectively a Grammar consists of an arbitrary number of Rules and a Rule consists of 1 or more Expressions.
 In more complex grammars, I am sure there would be different types of Expressions.
 However for this task, I felt like I was able to clearnly cover all of the logic with only one type of Expression.